evkx/evkx.github.io/content/models/volvo/ex30/EX30_Twin_Motor_Performance/_index.md

 ## Performance

-The Volvo EX30 Twin Motor Performance has a maximum power of 315KW (428hp).
-The total torque is 543nm.
+The Volvo EX30 Twin Motor Performance has a maximum power of 315 KW (428 hp/422 bhp).
+The total torque is 543 nm (401 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3,6 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging